-The walk features steel silhouettes of ANZAC soldiers engraved with 3,860 family names of almost 11,000 known Newcastle and Hunter Valley men and women who enlisted during World War I.
+The walk features steel silhouettes of Anzac soldiers engraved with 3,860 family names of almost 11,000 known Newcastle and Hunter Valley men and women who enlisted during World War I.

-It was touching to see people looking for their relatives’ names on the listing of those who served and leaving flowers behind.
+It’s touching to see people looking for their relatives’ names on the listing of those who served and leaving flowers behind.

 The 450 meter cliff top walkway also features history panels with information about different aspects of the conflict as well as listing the geographic place names of various conflicts.